St George's House,

 Quote from St George's House Annual report of 1948-1949.

-year eleven girls have passed in various grades in the examinations set by the Associated Board of the Royal Schools of Music.
+The girls entered for the Wharfedale Musical Festival in June and during the year eleven girls have passed in various grades in the examinations set by the Associated Board of the Royal Schools of Music.
 Some of the girls and boys have enjoyed attending concerts given by the Halle Orchestra in the Royal Hall, Harrogate, and during the winter months have frequently been to lectures organised by the Harrogate Literary Society in the Royal Hall.

 Deus vult